-Most of us are at least vaguely familiar with the role of executor of an estate.
-The executor is the person, named in the will, who is in charge of carrying out the wishes of the deceased person.
+Most of us are at least somewhat familiar with the role of executor of an estate.
+The executor is the person, named in the will, who's in charge of carrying out the wishes of the deceased person.
 The executor gathers assets, pays bills and taxes, and eventually distributes what's left to the people who inherit it.

 First, the basics.
-A trust is an arrangement in which one person, called the trustee, controls property for the benefit of another person, called the beneficiary.
-The person who creates the trust is called the settlor, grantor, or trustor.
+A trust is an arrangement in which one person, called the "trustee," controls property for the benefit of another person, called the "beneficiary."
+When you create a trust, you're called the "grantor" (or sometimes the "settlor" or "trustor").

-With a simple living trust, the grantor who sets it up is usually also the trustee.
-That way, the grantor keeps complete control over any property that's transferred to the trust.
-Grantors who later decide to revoke the trust or name different beneficiaries are free to do so.
-The trust document lists items of trust property and the beneficiaries who should inherit them.
+When you set up a simple living trust, it's common to name yourself as the trustee.
+That way, you keep complete control over any property you transfer to the trust.
+And if you later decide to revoke the trust or name different beneficiaries during your lifetime, you're free to do so.

 The trust document names the trustee, as well as the successor trustee who takes over when the trustee dies.
 It also lists the property you want to be transferred to the trust and the beneficiaries who should inherit the various assets.
 While it's enough to simply list some types of property, titled property (like real estate) requires an extra step: you must also separately retitle the property in the name of the trust.

 After the grantor dies, who serves as trustee?
 Your living trust document, like a will, names someone you choose to be the successor trustee.
 That person will take charge of the trust property after you die.
 Your successor trustee will do the following:

 Most people who create a living trust for estate planning purposes also leave a will.
 That's because a will can do certain things a trust document can't, like name a guardian for young children and take care of any property not transferred into the trust (whether intentionally or not) during your lifetime.